Songtsen Gampo: 630s

 Six years later (c.
-632/633), Myang Mang-po-rje Zhang-shang was accused of treason and executed (OTA l.
+632/633), Nyang Mangpoje Shangnang was accused of treason and executed (OTA l.
 4–5, Richardson 1965).
-Minister Mgar-srong-rtsan succeeded him.
+Minister Gar-Tongtsen succeeded him.

 The Jiu Tangshu records that the first ever embassy from Tibet arrived in China from Songtsen Gampo in the 8th Zhenguan year, or 634 CE.
 Tang dynasty chronicles describe this as a tribute mission, but it brought an ultimatum demanding a marriage alliance, not subservient rituals.
 After this demand was refused, Tibet launched victorious military attacks against Tang affiliates in 637 and 638.